kaki104/UnoContoso/README.md

 - Select Multiple startup projects and change the Action of the UnoContoso.Service and UnoContoso.Uwp projects to Start.
 - Press the Start button to start the service and UWP app at the same time.

+## Tested platform
+- Uwp
+- Droid
+- iOS
+- Wasm
+- macOS (Can run, but appears to be throwing an error on the Customers page)

+## Notice
+- Currently, this sample project has only been developed for basic functions.
+- For each platform, design revision, function check, and further development are required.

+## Known Issues
+-